eduNEXT/eox-core/README.rst

 .. |build-status| image:: https://circleci.com/gh/eduNEXT/eox-core.svg?style=svg

 Eox-core (A.K.A.
 Edunext Open extensions) is an `openedx plugin`_, for the `edx-platform`_ that adds multiple API endpoints in order to extend the functionality of the `edx-platform`_ and avoid changing the base code directly.
-These API endpoints includes bulk creation of pre-activated users (for example, skip sending an activation email) and enrollments.
+These API endpoints includes bulk creation of pre-activated users (for example, skip sending an activation email), enrollments and pre-enrollment operations.

 Usage
 =====

+**Open edX releases before juniper**

 1) Create the oauth client at http://localhost:18000/admin/oauth2/client/add/, copy the client-id and client-secret.